8 Best Renters Insurance Companies in Rhode Island of 2025

 RCV is better than ACV because it replaces your items in full.

-But ACV may be good for those who are on a budget because it’s cheaper than RCV.
+But ACV may be good for those on a budget because it’s cheaper than RCV.

 Replacement cost is always more expensive than ACV.
-Most insurers will include RCV as an add-on that you purchase, but there are some companies where RCV comes standard, i.e., at no additional cost to you.
+Most insurers will include RCV as an add-on that you purchase, but there are some companies where RCV comes standard, i.e., at no additional cost.

 When You Need to Purchase Additional Coverage

-If you own expensive items like jewelry, musical instruments, and collectibles like artwork and first-edition books, chances are you have to buy additional coverage for them because renters insurance personal property coverage only covers up to the policy’s limit.
+Suppose you own expensive jewelry, musical instruments, and collectibles like artwork and first-edition books.
+In that case, chances are you have to buy additional coverage for them because renters insurance personal property coverage only covers up to the policy’s limit.

 The standard limit for personal property coverage in a basic renters insurance policy is usually $30,000 per claim.